Links on Android Authority may earn us a commission. Learn more.

 How to back up music to the cloud

 Google also has great ways to back up your music to the cloud.
 Of course, you can use Google Drive to store your music files.
-You can upload to your YouTube Music account and use the official app to play up to 100,000 songs.
+You can also upload to your YouTube Music account and use the official app to store up to 100,000 songs.

 Internet-connected hard drives

-We’ve been showing you how to backup your Android phone to the cloud, but the truth is there are also benefits to owning your data and storing it on your very own hardware.
+We’ve been showing you how to backup your Android phone to the cloud, but the truth is there are also benefits to owning your data and storing it in your very own hardware.
 NAS (Network Attached Storage) hard drives offer the best of both worlds.
 You can use them to store and backup your Android phone (or any other device) locally, but they’re also connected to the internet.
 This means you can access those locally stored files from anywhere, as long as you have an internet connection.

 There are multiple options, but we think the most consumer-friendly ones are Western Digital’s My Cloud Home drives.
 These have very reasonable prices, look very nice, and are super easy to use, thanks to a friendly app.
 Of course, there are other options out there too.
 This includes internal ones, just in case you don’t like external drives.

 High-quality photo uploads used to be free, but all uploaded photos now count towards your Google One storage allowance.
 In summary, it’s free if you don’t exceed your cloud storage limit.

 YouTube Music allows you to upload up to 100,000 songs, whether you’re a paid subscriber or not.

 Each cloud storage service has its own inactivity rules.
 In the case of Google’s services, the company may delete your files if you don’t use the service for over two years.